 Since Washington State enacted the 1% cap on property tax increases, counties across our state have faced a gap between revenue and the cost of providing services.
 This structural gap has resulted in the General Fund being cut by several hundred million dollars, with consequent reduction in services to county residents.
-The funding gap has been exacerbated by the economic slowdown due to the COVID-19 pandemic.
-For example, despite some recovery in 2021, sales tax revenues are not forecasted to attain pre-pandemic levels until 2023.
-The ongoing pandemic creates some uncertainty over the forecast of the General Fund meeting its targeted balance for the next biennium.
-The Council will review and adopt the county's biennial budget this fall.
+The funding gap has been exacerbated by the economic slowdown due to the COVID-19 pandemic, historic inflation, and other factors.
+A deficit of \$80 to \$100 million is forecast for the General Fund in the next biennium, 2025-26.
+The Council will review and adopt a balanced county buget, as required by law, in the fall of 2024.